Accurate Computation of Marginal Data Densities Using Variational Bayes: Variational Bayes Methods

 \subsection{The Dominance Property}

 In this work we adopt the following assumptions in relation to the dominance property:

-\begin{as} \begin{description} \item[(i)] For any given data $\mathbf{y}$, the likelihood function is bounded from above for all values of the parameter vector $\theta$ in the parameter space. \item[(ii)] The prior density $p(\theta)$ is proper. \item[(iii)] The VB approximate posterior density $q^*(\theta)$ is bounded from above. \item[(iv)] The VB approximate posterior density $q^*(\theta)$ is continuous and differentiable. \end{description} \end{as} The first two assumptions are uncontroversial; they guarantee the existence of the posterior distribution and that the MDD is finite.
-The other two conditions for the VB approximate posterior density are quite general.
+\begin{assumption} For any given data $\mathbf{y}$, the likelihood function is bounded from above for all values of the parameter vector $\theta$ in the parameter space. \end{assumption} \begin{assumption} The prior density $p(\theta)$ is proper and bounded from above. \end{assumption} \begin{assumption} The VB approximate posterior density $q^*(\theta)$ is proper and bounded from above. \end{assumption} \begin{assumption} The VB approximate posterior density $q^*(\theta)$ is continuous and differentiable. \end{assumption} The first two assumptions are uncontroversial and guarantee the existence of the posterior distribution with a finite MDD.
+The other two conditions define the VB approximate posterior density in quite general terms.

-Under Assumption \ref{as:densities} we show that the posterior density dominates the VB approximate posterior density $q^*(\theta)$ which we state as a corollary. \begin{cl} Let the support of the posterior density be $\Omega_p=\{\theta: p(\theta|\mathbf{y})>0\}$.
-If Assumption \ref{as:densities} holds and the posterior density $p(\theta|\mathbf{y})$ is continuous and differentiable on its support $\Omega_p$, then the posterior density dominates the VB approximate posterior density, that is, $p(\mathbf{y}|\theta) p(\theta)=0\Rightarrow q^*(\theta)=0$. \end{cl} The proof of this claim is a by-product of the proof of Proposition \ref{prop:minvar} given in the next section.
-It states that the solution to the optimization problem such as the one given in equation (\ref{eq:minkl}) has to meet the property given in Corollary \ref{cl:dominance}.
+Define sets $\Omega_p=\{\theta: p(\theta|\mathbf{y})>0\}$ and $\Omega_q=\{\theta: q^*(\theta)>0\}$ being the supports of the posterior density and of the approximate density respectively.
+Denote by $\Omega^c$ the complement of set $\Omega$.
+Under Assumptions \ref{as:densities}--\ref{as:4} we show that the posterior density dominates the VB approximate posterior density $q^*(\theta)$. \begin{proposition} Let Assumptions \ref{as:densities}--\ref{as:4} hold and the posterior density $p(\theta|\mathbf{y})$ be continuous and differentiable on its support $\Omega_p$.
+If a solution $q^*(\theta)$ to the minimisation problem from equation \eqref{eq:minkl} exists, then the posterior density dominates the VB approximate posterior density, i.e., $p(\mathbf{y}|\theta) p(\theta)=0\Rightarrow q^*(\theta)=0$, almost everywhere. \end{proposition} This proposition states that the solution to the optimization problem such as the one given in equation (\ref{eq:minkl}) has to meet the dominance property.
 Otherwise, $q^*(\theta)$ cannot be a solution because then the value of the KL distance goes to infinity.
-This property has desirable consequences that have been discussed, for instance, in \citeauthor{Murphy2012}~(\citeyear{Murphy2012}, Chapter~21).
+This property seems to be well-known, however, we have not found its formal proof.
+Furthermore, it has some desirable consequences that have been discussed, for instance, in \citeauthor{Murphy2012}~(\citeyear{Murphy2012}, Chapter~21).